Periculum/Monte-Carlo-Simulation-Chess-Candidates-2026/README.md

 ## Results

-For the Defaultsettings the Model came to these Results:
+For the default settings the Model produced these results:
 ```
 Player              Elo    Points  Probability  Wins
 ------------------------------------------------------